-Can Behavioral Tech Help Save the Healthcare Crisis?
+Can Behavioral Tech Help Save Healthcare?

 Discussions about health insurance reform have recently occupied brilliant minds around the world.
 Last month, Ting Jiang, Principal of the global team, gave a talk about the role of behavioral technology in health insurance innovation and reform at the China International Health Insurance & Health Financing Innovation Forum in Shanghai.
 Ting described behavioral tech as akin to financial technology (fintech), which refers to new technology that seeks to improve and automate financial services.
-“Behavioral tech,” on the other hand, can be used to refer to new technology that improves and automates human participation (i.e., behavioral uptake) in products, services and programs.
+“Behavioral tech,” on the other hand, can be used to refer to new technology that improves and automates human participation (i.e., behavioral uptake) in products, services, and programs.